It is bizarre but there have been several articles recently claiming that National Socialists were not socialists.

 Social Democracy is not National Socialism because it includes the principle of democracy.
 Were a Social Democratic party to dispense with democracy it would be National Socialist.

 Democracy is an uncomfortable reality for many socialists.
 It is always easy for ideologists to accuse opponents of being misled because ideologists believe they are absolutely right.
-Outside of Socialist ideology there are conservatives and old fashioned Liberals who generally talk about the management of the economy and society rather than its control, and, in some places, there are religious parties.
+Democrats generally talk about the management of the economy and society rather than its control by a strident ideology.

 National Socialism appeals to multinational corporations and is the current politics of China.
 The world has never been at greater risk of a National Socialist revival.
 The one thing that budding National Socialists fear most is that people will suddenly realize that the politics of the 1920s and 1930s is returning.
 The one thing that I fear most for global politics is that National Socialism is indeed returning.